 Note to bread machine users:

-The final section of this article is written especially for you.
+The final section of this article is written primarily for you.
 However, bread maker-specific advice is sprinkled throughout this post and marked with double asterisks.

 1. Does your bread have a high ratio of whole-grain flour to white flour?